ChristianKienle/minipress/docs/pages/plugins-and-themes/index.md

   - `chain`: An instance of [webpack-chain.Config](https://github.com/neutrinojs/webpack-chain)
   - `type`: Either `server` or `client`

 Called right before a webpack config is requested.
-This allows you to modify to webpack chain before it is used to create the actual config object.
+This allows you to modify the webpack chain before it is used to create the actual config object.

 #### `getWebpackConfig`
 - Hook Type: `AsyncSeriesHook`